Shreyas Gopal: Indian Premier League

 He was bought by Mumbai Indians in the 2014 IPL auction, where he spent four seasons.

 In January 2018, he was bought by the Rajasthan Royals in the 2018 IPL auction.
 On 30 April 2019, he took a hat-trick against Royal Challengers Bangalore in the 2019 Indian Premier League, which included the wickets of Virat Kohli, AB de Villiers and Marcus Stoinis.
 Shreyas Gopal picked up a hat-trick in the shortest IPL game ever.

 In February 2022, he was bought by the Sunrisers Hyderabad in the auction for the 2022 Indian Premier League tournament.

+He was bought by Chennai Super Kings in the 2024 IPL auction.

 Personal life

-Shreyas Gopal studied at Frank Anthony Public School, Bangalore.
+Shreyas Gopal studied at The Frank Anthony Public School, Bangalore.
 He completed his Bcom (Bachelor of Commerce) from Jain University.

 His father Ramaswamy Gopal was a club cricketer for 20 years while his mother Amitha played volleyball at state level.
-During his childhood he liked to copy the bowling action of his role model Anil Kumble.
+During his childhood he liked to imitate the bowling action of his role model Anil Kumble.

+Shreyas Gopal married his long-time girlfriend Nikitha on 24 November 2021.